apollomat/prep/README.md

 In the preceding example, by the time the anonymous functions are called, the value of i is 3 (the length of the array and then it increments).
 The number 3 was added to the uniqueID to create 103 for ALL the celebritiesID.
 So every position in the returned array get id = 103, instead of the intended 100, 101, 102.

+When a function accesses a variable outside its scope, it accesses that variable, not a frozen copy.
+So when the value held by the variable changes, the function gets that new value.
+By the time the user starts pressing buttons, our loop will have already completed and btnNum will be 3, so this is what each of our anonymous functions will get for num!

 The reason this happened was because, as we have discussed in the previous example, the closure (the anonymous function in this example) has access to the outer function’s variables by reference, not by value.
 So just as the previous example showed that we can access the updated variable with the closure, this example similarly accessed the i variable when it was changed, since the outer function runs the entire for loop and returns the last value of i, which is 103.